alexbowe/iq-calculator/README.md

-# iq-calculator
+# IQ Calculator

-IQ calculator for use with realiq.online.
+IQ calculator for use with https://realiq.online.